How to measure ROI (Return on investment)?

 πŸ“Š Use Brevo Analytics to track ROI

 Brevo Analytics allows you to compare cohorts and run before/after views to quantify your Wallet ROI.
-With Brevo Analytics track:

 • Campaign revenue attributed to Wallet